grafana/metrictank/docs/inputs.md

 ## nsq (deprecated)
 will be removed.
 NSQ does not guarantee ordering.
-Metric-tank needs ordered input for aggregations to work correctly, and also for the compression to work optimally.
+Metrictank needs ordered input for aggregations to work correctly, and also for the compression to work optimally.
 The NSQ input "mostly works": we used to use it, but any out of order points will flat out be dropped on the floor.